ARC Raiders: Setting

-ARC Raiders is an extraction shooter played from third-person.
-Players leave the underground base and search for items on the planet's surface for 30 minutes.
-During the raid they will encounter hostile NPC robots (known as “Arcs”), along with other human players.
-When a player is killed, they will lose any equipment and materials they have collected, except loot stored in a safe pocket, and return to base.
-Players can escape via extraction elevators and metro stations or alternatively use raider hatches (Safer extraction points that require keys to be opened) to return to base when they are done collecting loot.

-After returning to the underground base, players can sell items, upgrade their character perks and skills, buy items, or craft weapons and items such as gadgets and armor to prepare for the next raid.

-When entering a match alone, the matchmaking system generally adjusts to place the player against other solo players, making fair and balanced possible player-versus-player (PvP) encounters common, yet not guaranteed.
+ARC Raiders takes place on Earth in the year 2180.
+Decades earlier, hostile machines of unknown origin, called "ARC" after the telltale shape of their radar signatures, descended from outer space and began attacking humanity.
+After years of warfare, surviving humans were forced underground to avoid extermination, using the surface to collect resources that can be sold, dismantled or used to craft gear.
+One human safe haven is Toledo, a makeshift subterranean city that consists of a network of autonomous communities or "contradas" located beneath a region known as the Rust Belt in post-apocalyptic Italy (although the game's world map is based upon real-life Tenerife).
+The player is a "raider" from Speranza, one of Toledo's contradas.
+Raiders are individuals who voluntarily go above ground, referred to as "Topside", during periods of low ARC activity in order to scavenge resources, such as goods from the old world and components from downed ARC machines, to sell, trade, and keep Speranza functioning.
+Although raiders are encouraged to cooperate, raiding is unregulated and some raiders choose to hunt and steal from each other.

 Development and release

 ARC Raiders is developed by The Finals developer Embark Studios.
 The game was officially announced at The Game Awards 2021 as a free-to-play "cooperative third-person shooter".
 It was revealed in 2023 that the genre of the game had been changed to a PvPvE extraction shooter.
 Later in 2023 Embark launched a first playtest in the form of a closed Alpha with strict NDA.
+The game uses Unreal Engine 5.

 The game resurfaced in 2024, with Embark launching a new public playtest known as "ARC Raiders Tech Test" on October 24 and "ARC Raiders Tech Test 2" on April 30, 2025, with Embark Studios announcing that the game was dropping its free-to-play model and would be available for purchase at $40 on release.
-Embark Studios conducted a "Server Slam" from October 17 to October 20, allowing players to test a portion of the game for free before the final release.
+Embark Studios conducted a "Server Slam" from October 17 to 20, allowing players to test a portion of the game for free before the final release.

-The game was released on October 30, 2025, for Windows, PlayStation 5 and Xbox Series X/S.
+The game was released on October 30, 2025, for Windows, PlayStation 5 and Xbox Series X/S. ARC Raiders has since received several major patches, with 1.26.0 launching on April 28, 2026.
+Patches have primarily focused on bug fixes, resolving gameplay exploits, and balance.

+In May 2026, Embark Studios announced that ARC Raiders would move to a bi-annual schedule for major content updates, beginning with the planned Frozen Trail update in October 2026.